openfaas/docs/docs/architecture/autoscaling.md

 ## Scaling modes

+* Capacity `capacity`

+  Based upon inflight requests (or connections), ideal for: long-running functions or functions which can only handle a limited number of requests at once.

+  A hard limit can be enforced through the `max_inflight` environment variable on the function, so the caller will need to retry the request some of the time.
+The OpenFaaS Pro queue-worker does this automatically, see also: [Retries]](/openfaas-pro/retries).

 * RPS `rps`

-  Based upon requests per second completed, good for functions that execute quickly.
-The default scaling point for OpenFaaS functions used to be 5 RPS for each functions.
+  Based upon requests per second completed by the function.
+A good fit for functions which execute quickly and have high throughput.

-* Capacity `capacity`

-  Based upon inflight requests, good for: slow running functions or functions which can only handle a limited number of requests at once.
-This can also be used instead or RPS to ensure an even load between functions.
+  You can tune this value on a per function basis.

 * CPU `cpu`

-  Configured using milli-CPU, this strategy is ideal for CPU-bound workloads, or where RPS and Capacity are not giving the expected results.
+  Based upon CPU usage of the function, this strategy is idea for CPU-bound workloads, or where Capacity and RPS are not giving the optimal scaling profile.
+The value configured here is in milli-CPU, so 1000 accounts for *1 CPU core*.

 * Scaling to zero

-  Scaling to zero is disabled by default, but can be used in combination with any of the three modes.
+  Scaling to zero is an opt-in feature on a per function basis.
+It can be used in combination with any of the three scaling modes listed above.

 ## Testing out the various modes